Kotlin/kotlinx.coroutines/coroutines-guide.md

 ```

 The following example prints the first ten prime numbers,
-running the whole pipeline in the context of the main thread:
+running the whole pipeline in the context of the main thread.
+Since all the coroutines are launched as
+children of the main [runBlocking] coroutine in its [coroutineContext][CoroutineScope.coroutineContext],
+we don't have to keep an explicit list of all the coroutine we have created.
+We use [CoroutineContext.cancelChildren] extension to cancel all the children coroutines.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {